 Companies or individuals that have raised less than $25,000 in private equity for their plans in a current form are eligible to enter.
 Generally speaking, private equity refers to angel and venture capital.

-- The top 12, or “Diligent Dozen,” will square off with oral presentations during the Wisconsin Entrepreneurs’ Conference on June 6 at Union South in Madison.
+- The top 12, or “Diligent Dozen,” will square off with oral presentations during the Wisconsin Entrepreneurs’ Conference on June 4 at Venue 42, in Milwaukee.